medev21/NodeJSMovieApp/README.md

 ## Star Wars Movie App

-A Star Wars Movie app using Node JS
+A Star Wars Movie app using Node JS Express and Bootstrap

-work in progress...